way5/tinyUPS/README.md

 </td>
 <td>

-The project requires advanced skills in electronics.
+This project requires advanced skills in electronics.
 It's not a plug-n-play device. ;)

 </td>
 </tr>